roscale/zenith/README.md

 XWayland integration would allow for running X11 apps.
 Mobile friendly Wayland apps are few, mobile friendly X11 apps are even fewer (or non-existent?).
 It would be nice to have for compatibility though.

+# License

+This project is licensed under GPL-2.0-or-later, see the LICENSE file for more information.